neilg63/julian_day_converter/README.md

     let julian_day = 2134937.3937f64;
     // does not require conversion to a NaiveDateTime object let ts = julian_day_to_unixtime(julian_day);
-    println!("Some historical Julian days may yield very high or low unix timestamp values e.g. {} is {} as a unix timestamp", julian_day, ts);
+    println!("Some historical and far-future Julian days may yield very big timestamp values e.g. {} is {} as a unix timestamp", julian_day, ts);

   }